 The funds must be used effectively and economically, and the expenses must be essential for the Chair for which the funds were awarded.

-Contributions to shared expenses must be directly attributable to the funded Chair’s research program, and be accepted and authorized by the grantee.
+Contributions to shared expenses must be directly attributable to the funded chairholder’s research program, and be accepted and authorized by the grantee.

 In the absence of a written program policy, the institutional policy (e.g., per diem rates for travel) is to be applied.
 In the presence of both a program policy and an institutional policy, the program requires compliance with the pertinent program policy, recognizing that chairholders may also have to comply with institutional policies.

-The institution has the right and the responsibility to withhold approval of expenses proposed by a chairholder that contravene program requirements or institutional policies.
+The institution has the right and responsibility to withhold payment of expenses submitted for reimbursement by the chairholder that contravene program and Agency requirements or institutional policies.